Interested In Teaching Online

 The Blended/Online Course Development Program supports faculty in the redesign of existing TCNJ courses for blended or online learning.
 Training will involve a combination of asynchronous and synchronous work.
 At the end of the training, the redesigned blended or online course will be fully built and ready to launch.
 Applications are subject to approval, capacity limits, and strategic prioritization by deans and Academic Affairs.

 Upon completion of the best practices training, faculty participants submit a Quality Matters self-review for the course they created.
-Blended courses and Online Synchronous courses must be ready for launch one month prior to the start date of the re-designed course; Online Asynchronous and Online Bichronous courses must be ready for launch 3 months prior to the start date of the re-designed course.
+Blended courses and Online Synchronous courses must be ready for launch one month prior to the start date of the re-designed course; Online Asynchronous courses must be ready for launch three months prior to the start date of the re-designed course.
 See the Course Development Timeline below for more information.

 - Faculty must earn both the Beginner and Intermediate badges in the Instructional Design self-paced training pages before beginning the training.
 The Beginner Pathway will provide the necessary information to leverage tools in Canvas; the Intermediate Pathway will lay the groundwork for instructional design principles to aid in course design.

 - Faculty must commit to attending all 5 synchronous sessions and participating in the asynchronous weekly work during the training source.

 - Support from the applicant’s department chair and school dean.
 Your dean and chair will be contacted by the Center for Excellence Teaching and Learning upon receipt of your application.

 - Experience teaching the course being developed either in-person, flex, or remotely.

 - Experience and comfort using the Canvas Learning Management System.

 Development Program Timeline